Biowaste is organic decomposing waste:

 Why must biowaste be sorted?

 When biowaste is sorted separately, it can be reused as raw material for compost soil and eco-friendly vehicle fuel in Stormossen’s biowaste plant.
-Biowaste does more harm than good amongst combustible waste because wet waste reduces the energy value at Westenergy’s incineration plant.
+That way valuable energy and nutrients in the biowaste are smartly recycled.
+Biowaste does more harm than good amongst mixed waste (combustible waste) because wet waste reduces the energy value at Westenergy’s incineration plant.

 Where is biowaste collected?

-During 2023, most households in Stormossen’s operating area in Vaasa, Korsholm, Vörå, Isokyrö, Malax, and Korsnäs must begin sorting biowaste separately.
-If you live in a detached house, you can choose between your own biowaste container or a closed, isolated, and year-round compost.
-If you already use a compost, fill out a composting notification form at Vaasa Region’s Waste Committee’s website (external link in Finnish).
+From October 2023 most households in Stormossen’s operating area in Vaasa, Korsholm, Vörå, Isokyrö, Malax, and Korsnäs begin sorting biowaste at their own property.
+If you live in a detached house, you can choose between your own biowaste container, a shared biowaste container with a neighbour, a multi-compartment container or a closed, isolated, and year-round compost.

-If you live in a high-rise or row house with at least five homes, you must already sort your biowaste separately.
+If you live in a high-rise or row house with at least five homes, you already have had the possibility of sorting biowaste for years.
 Biowaste collection may become relevant for holiday homes in 2025 the earliest.

 Which bag can I use?